MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/synchronize-customers.md

 > Only one oldest location is imported.
 > Only the main contact is imported.

-## Important settings when exporting B2B companies to Shopify
+## <a name="important-settings-when-exporting-b2b-companies-to-shopify"></a>Important settings when exporting B2B companies to Shopify

 You can export existing customers to Shopify in bulk as a company.
 In each case, a company and one default location are created and one main contact.
 It's also possible to create a catalogue.